 Sometimes all it takes to boost your happiness and lessen your loneliness is one uplifting text from a trusted ally, and in fact, receiving an encouraging text message first thing in the morning can do wonders for your mental health.
 Shine founders Marah Lidey and Naomi Hirabayashi are here to prove this — that the future of wellness lies in using technology to reach the masses, especially younger millennials who have grown up relying on technology in order to connect with others.

-The idea behind Shine is simple: enter your cell phone number and you'll be signed up to receive a text every morning with a gentle reminder to laugh more, take a deep breath, seek out your most positive friends, keep your eyes on the prize, or any number of other motivational nudges.
+The idea behind Shine is simple: enter your cell phone number and you'll then receive a text every morning with a gentle reminder to laugh more, take a deep breath, seek out your most positive friends, keep your eyes on the prize, or any number of other motivational nudges.
 A sample text: "Productivity Guilt: Productivity guilt (shame over unfinished tasks) stresses us to do it *all* > what matters.
 Today, resist the hamster wheel; focus on impact."

 One text per morning may seem like a small gesture but it can have a surprisingly powerful effect.
 Even the subtlest of mindset shifts can change the course of your whole day.